 Meet Laura Fagerlund.
 Laura is a Vice President of IFLRY and a Council member of the Swedish Youth of Finland.
 She is currently living in South Africa, where she is doing an internship with the main opposition party, the Democratic Alliance.
 In her blog, Laura gives you a first-person account of what it’s like for her to live and work halfway around the world in a country that couldn’t be more different from her native Finland.
-Want to be notified when Laura writes a new blog post?
-Then sign up to our dedicated newsletter.

 You can find her other blog posts here.

 “South Africa has for far too long relied on the myth of non-nationals being the reason for all our social ills: crime, systemic unemployment and rampant homelessness, that are actually a legacy of apartheid but that persist after some two decades of democracy.”
 (1)